apple00071/onnrides/README.md

 });
 ```

+## Recent Updates

+### URL Consistency

+The application now consistently redirects `/home` to the root URL (`/`) to ensure:
+- Consistent user experience
+- Better SEO (no duplicate content)
+- Reliable maintenance mode behavior
+- Accurate analytics

+See [URL Consistency Documentation](docs/url-consistency.md) for more details.

+### Maintenance Mode

+The maintenance mode feature allows administrators to temporarily disable public access to the site during maintenance or updates.

+See [Maintenance Mode Documentation](docs/maintenance-mode.md) for more details.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.